Our work

 Objective

-Constructing and managing Dutch infrastructure in such a way that it contributes to biodiversity, by:
+To construct and manage Dutch infrastructure in such a way that it contributes to biodiversity by

 Process approach

-- Governments: Ministry of Economic Affairs, Ministry of Infrastructure and the Environment (Rijkswaterstaat), Province of North Brabant, Province of North Holland, Municipality of Tilburg, the Vallei en Veluwe, Aa en Maas, Rivierenland, Rijn en IJssel, and Brabant Water water boards, the Hollands Noorderkwartier Water Authority, and the Rijnland Water Authority.
+• Government agencies: Ministry of Economic Affairs, Ministry of Infrastructure and the Environment (Rijkswaterstaat), Province of North Brabant, Province of North Holland, Municipality of Tilburg, the Vallei en Veluwe, Aa en Maas, Rivierenland, and Rijn en IJssel water boards, the Hollands Noorderkwartier Water Board, and the Rijnland Water Board.

-- Companies: Arcadis, ENGIE Infra & Mobility, Gasunie, Heijmans, Sweco, TenneT, ProRail, Vitens, Royal HaskoningDHV
+• Companies: Arcadis, Brabant Water, ENGIE Infra & Mobility, Gasunie, Heijmans, Sweco, TenneT, ProRail, Vitens, Royal HaskoningDHV

 Services and activities